amirouche/hyper.dev/blog/on-the-road-to-babelia.md

 AI-KR, GOFAI.
 And a glimpse into proprietary commercial system that have great success.

-Eventually, more or less a roadmap for the next five decaces.
+Eventually, more or less, a roadmap for the next five decaces.

 I have two immediate pain points: